arrow left BLOG

 Reach RS3 working in a remote farm field

 Fast workflows.
-How long does it take me to set up a base?
+How long does it take me to set up an RTK base station?

 We bet you don’t want to spend time troubleshooting equipment in the field.
 A base station should be fast to set up, requiring just a few clicks to get started.